-- (1) If a student cheated during an examination and the cheating was detected only after the certificate and the certifications mentioned in section 30 (2) sentences 4 and 5 and section 31 (1/6) were issued, the examination board is entitled to retroactively correct the grades for those examinations during which the student cheated and to render the Master's examination failed or partially failed. - (2) If the requirements for admission to an examination were not met but the student did not attempt to cheat, and if this matter was detected only after the certificate or the certification mentioned in section 30 (2) sentences 4 and 5 and section 31 (1/6) were issued, this shortcoming is offset by the student's passing of the examination.
-If the student deliberately effected a wrongful admission, the examination board is to decide on the legal consequences with due regard to the Administrative Procedures Act (Verwaltungsverfahrensgesetz) of North Rhine-Westphalia.
+- (1) If a student cheated during an examination and the cheating was detected only after the delivery of the examination certificate and the certifications mentioned in section 30 (2) sentences 3 and 4 and section 31 (1 and 6) were issued, the examination board is entitled to retroactively amend the grades for those examinations during which the student cheated and to render the Master's examination failed or partially failed. - (2) If the requirements for admission to an examination were not met but the student did not attempt to cheat, and if this matter was detected only after the delivery of the examination certificate or the certification mentioned in section 30 (2) sentences 3 and 4 and section 31 (1 and 6) was issued, this shortcoming is offset by the student's passing of the examination.
+If the student deliberately effected a wrongful admission, the examination board is to decide on the legal consequences with due regard to the Administrative Procedures Act (Verwaltungsverfahrensgesetz) of North Rhine-Westphalia. - (3) The incorrect examination certificate or the incorrect certification mentioned in section 30 (2) sentences 3 and 4 and section 31 (1 and 6) is to be collected and reissued if necessary.
+A decision pursuant to subsection 1 is to be ruled out after five years have passed since the examination certificate or certification mentioned in section 30 (2), sentences 3 and 4 and section 31 (1 and 6) was issued.

-(3) The incorrect examination certificate or the incorrect certification mentioned in section 30 (2) sentences 4 and 5 and section 31 (1/6) are to be taken back and reissued if need be.
-A decision pursuant to subsection 1 is to be ruled out after ten years have passed since the examination certificate or certification mentioned in section 30 (2) sentences 4 and 5 and section 31 (1/6) were issued.
+Section 34 Entry into force; transitional regulations

-Section 34 Entry into force; transitional provisions
+- (1) These Master's examination regulations enter into force as of September 01, 2013 and are to be published in Cologne University of Applied Sciences' official communication (Amtliche Mitteilungen). - (2) These examination regulations apply to all students who have enrolled or will enroll in the Master's program in Automation & IT at Cologne University of Applied Sciences in the winter semester 2013/2014. - (3) Upon request, these examination regulations will also apply to students who commenced their studies prior to the winter semester 2013/2014.
+Students in the Master's program in Automation & IT at Cologne University of Applied Sciences, Gummersbach Campus who commenced their studies prior to the winter semester 2013/2014 may complete the program in accordance with the examination regulations in place prior to September 1, 2013 until the end of winter semester 2018/2019.
+As of May 1, 2019 solely the Master's examination regulations stated in this document will apply to these students.

-- (1) The examination regulations for the Master's program in Automation & IT enter into force as of September 1, 2008 and are to be published in Cologne University of Applied Sciences' official communication (Amtliche Mitteilungen). - (2) These examination regulations apply to all students who have enrolled or will enroll in the Master's program in Automation & IT at Cologne University of Applied Sciences as of winter semester 2008/2009. - (3) The examination regulations are published on the basis of the resolution of the Faculty Council of the Faculty of Computer Science and Engineering Science at Cologne University of Applied Sciences of May 9, 2007 and after legal review by the President's Office of Cologne University of Applied Sciences on May 13, 2009.
+(4) Executed based on the resolution of the faculty council of the Faculty of Computer Science and Engineering Science at Cologne University of Applied Sciences of June 25, 2014 and after legal review by the President's Office of Cologne University of Applied Sciences on December 3, 2014.
+The President at Cologne University of Applied Sciences (Prof. Dr. Christoph Seeßelberg)